-- 3.6 The land mostly contains agricultural fields predominantly in arable use, subdivided by hedgerows, hedgerow trees and fences.
-It has been subject to detailed landscape analysis to guide future development. - 3.7 The land comprises a plateau of elevated land to the north, linked to the northern slopes of the valley of the River Bulbourne.
-A dry valley is located within the north eastern parts of the land; this extends through the land from Shrub Hill Common situated within the built up areas of the town.
-The land occupying the floor and lower slopes of the river valley lie at an elevation of between 95 and 155 metres AOD (Above Ordnance Datum).
-The land rises to an elevation of 165 metres AOD to the north. - 3.8 None of the land is protected by landscape designations, such as AONB.
-That said, it has a recognisable structure of open fields and strong hedgerows. - 3.9 The boundaries to the area are well defined by existing vegetation, largely well-developed hedgerows, and roads which together with the gently undulating topography and adjoining hedgerows and trees contain and enclose the land.
+- 3.8 None of the land is protected by landscape designations, such as AONB.
+That said, the site has a recognisable character and structure of open fields and strong hedgerows. - 3.9 The boundaries to the area are well defined by existing vegetation, largely well-developed hedgerows, and roads which together with the gently undulating topography and adjoining hedgerows and trees contain and enclose the land.
 However, within the site some of the existing hedgerows contain gaps and allow partial views across the land in some views.
 There are some alien features too, which should be replaced (e.g. a line of poplars in the south west corner of the site). - 3.10 The existing strong framework of tall robust hedgerows and good tree cover within the wider area together with the gently undulating landform provide a high degree of visual containment within the landscape and restricts or curtails views towards and into the area, especially from Little Heath, Bourne End / Winkwell and the eastern edge of Berkhamsted.